Boomerang Magazine: Classic Audio for Kids

 The customer service is personal and quirky.
 When I wrote to David to make sure they were still in business, he remembered my name from long ago mailing lists.
 He also explained that he no longer uses an online storefront, deciding to go a less technological route to thwart hackers he has tired of dealing with.

-In addition to listening to the free samples on the website, if you email David with a classic episode you’d like to download, he’ll make that available to you for free as a trial episode.
+In addition to listening to the free samples on the website, if you email David with a classic episode you'd like to access, he'll make that available to you for free as a trial episode.

 Then, if you want to order a bundle of nine episodes, you email him with the nine you want, he'll make them available to you, and then you mail him a check for $49.